swarupmishal/Machine-Learning-of-Prudential-Life-Insurance-Dataset-using-R/Readme.md

 test.csv - the test set, you must predict the Response variable for all rows in this file

 # How can one obtain the Data?
-One can download the dataset using the following link: https://www.kaggle.com/c/prudential-life-insurance-assessment/download/sample_submission.csv.zip
+One can download the dataset using the following link: *You will have to create an account on Kaggle first*

+https://www.kaggle.com/c/prudential-life-insurance-assessment/download/sample_submission.csv.zip

 # How is the Data stored?